 The Board does not have a separate remuneration committee due to the small number of Board members.
-Consequently, the issue of remuneration is under the control of the Board which has the responsibility of reviewing and approving remuneration of the Non-Executive Chairman and other executives of the Group.
+Consequently, remuneration is managed by the Board, which is responsible for reviewing and approving remuneration of the Managing Director and other executives of the Group.
 Remuneration levels will be competitively set to attract the most qualified and experienced Directors and senior executives.
-Where necessary the Board may obtain independent advice on the appropriateness of remuneration packages and obtain any necessary shareholder approvals.
-The amount of remuneration for all Directors is detailed in the Directors' Report.
+Where necessary the Board may obtain independent advice on the appropriateness of remuneration packages and will obtain any shareholder approvals that may be required.
+The remuneration of Directors is detailed in the Directors' Report.

 Payment of equity-based executive remuneration is made in accordance with thresholds set in plans approved by shareholders.
-The Board expects that the remuneration structure implemented will result in the Company being able to attract and retain the best executives to run the Group.
+The Board expects that the Group's remuneration structure will result in the Company being able to attract and retain suitable executives to manage the Group.
 It will also provide executives with the necessary incentives to work to grow long-term shareholder value.
 Details of the remuneration and performance of executives are included in the Directors' Report.